emqx/emqx-docs/en_US/rule/backend_tablestore.md

-# Save data to Alibaba Tablestore
+# Integrate with Alibaba Tablestore

 ## Create a database instance